sboesen/remotely-save/README.md

 ## Questions, Suggestions, Or Bugs

 You are greatly welcome to ask questions, post any suggestions, or report any bugs!
+Pull requests also greatly appreciated.
 The project is mainly maintained on GitHub:

 - Questions: [GitHub repo Discussions](https://github.com/sboesen/remotely-secure/discussions)
 - Suggestions: also in [GitHub repo Discussions](https://github.com/sboesen/remotely-secure/discussions)